vandijkstef/inter-view/docs/PROCESS.md

 # Tuesday 5-6
 Finished the 'front-side' of the design in XD.
 Finalised auth, based on the SQL database.

-# Wednesday
+# Wednesday 6-6
-- Finish design for presentation
-- CSS basics, maybe the 'home screen'
+Finished the interview tool design for the application in XD.
+Did CSS basics and the login screen.

+# Thursday 7-6
+Met with Titus for a code review.
+Discussed concerns about wav audio format